Eurocopter AS332 Super Puma: Design

-A navalised variant of the Super Puma has also been manufactured for performing anti-submarine warfare and anti-surface warfare missions.
-In such a configuration, the Super Puma is modified with additional corrosion protection, a folding tail rotor boom, a deck-landing guidance system, sonar equipment, and the nose-mounted Omera search radar.
-For the anti-surface role, it can be armed with a pair of Exocet anti-ship missiles.
+A marine variant of the Super Puma has been manufactured for anti-submarine and anti-surface warfare.
+In this configuration the Super Puma is modified with additional corrosion protection, a folding tail rotor boom, a deck-landing guidance system, sonar equipment, and the nose-mounted Omera search radar.
+For the anti-surface role, as of 1987 it could be armed with a pair of Exocet anti-ship missiles.

 Operational history

-In August 1983, the French government created a new rapid response task force, the Force d'Action Rapide, to support France's allies as well as to contribute to France's overseas engagements in Africa and the Middle East; up to 30 Super Pumas were assigned to the taskforce.
-In June 1994, France staged a military intervention in the ongoing Rwandan genocide, dispatching a military task force to neighboring Zaire; Super Pumas provided the bulk of the task force's rotary lift capability, transporting French troops and equipment during their advance into Rwanda.
+In August 1983, the French government created a new rapid-response task force, the Force d'Action Rapide, to support France's allies and to contribute to France's overseas engagements in Africa and the Middle East; up to 30 Super Pumas were assigned to it.
+In June 1994, France staged a military intervention in the ongoing Rwandan genocide, dispatching a military task force to neighboring Zaire; Super Pumas provided the bulk of the task force's rotary-lift capability, transporting French troops and equipment during their advance into Rwanda.

 During the 1980s, the French Army were interested in mounting an airborne battlefield surveillance radar upon the Super Puma.
 The first prototype Orchidée was assembled at Aérospatiale's Marignane factory and began testing in late 1988; the French Army intended to procure 20 aircraft to equip two squadrons.
-Orchidée was described as having a pulse-Doppler radar mounted on the fuselage's underside, being capable of 360-degree scanning to detect low flying helicopters and ground vehicles at ranges of up to 150 km; gathered data was to be relayed in real time to mobile ground stations via a single-channel data link for processing and analysis before being transmitted to battlefield commanders.
-The system was said to be capable of all-weather operation, and would feature protection against counteracting hostile electronic countermeasures.
+Orchidée was described as having a pulse-Doppler radar mounted on the fuselage's underside, capable of 360° scanning to detect low-flying helicopters and ground vehicles at ranges of up to 150 km; gathered data were to be relayed in real time to mobile ground stations by a single-channel data link for processing and analysis before being transmitted to battlefield commanders.
+The system was said to be capable of all-weather operation, and would counteract hostile electronic countermeasures.
 However, development was aborted in mid-1990 during post-Cold War defence spending reductions.